jaswanthnasa/Jaswanth-DevOps-Documentations/tomcat.md

 # Advanced steps

-1. to change the tomcat default port number from 8080 to otherp port [ex: 8081] <br/>
+1. to change the tomcat default port number from 8080 to other port [ex: 8081] <br/>
    	goto /opt/tomcat9/conf <br/>

 ```